SakuraKoi/BattlefieldChat/README.md

 ## How to use
 1. Open the game, and start the input tool with administrator privileges.
-2. Make sure the game's graphics settings are set to windowed/borderless (fullscreen is not supported now)
+2. Make sure the game's graphics settings are set to windowed/borderless (fullscreen is not supported currently)
 3. When you use J/K/L to open chat, the input tool will automatically display the input window
 4. Type the message as you would normally type, press enter to send, ESC to cancel
 5. Enjoy and have fun